Principles of Modern Biology/Designing Drugs

 Academic Integrity and Expectations

 Students who do not attend classes are responsible for all materials presented or discussed in class and for announcements made during class.
-You should check the Bb site or ask classmates for information that you may have missed.
-Portable computers may only be used in class to take notes or to engage in assignments that are integral to the class session.
-Email, messaging in class, surfing the internet, etc. are expressly not permitted as a classroom activity.
-This will be strictly enforced.
+You should check the Canvas site or ask classmates for information that you may have missed.
+Computers may only be used in class to take notes or to engage in assignments that are integral to the class session.

 All students are expected to behave with high levels of academic integrity.
 This includes the following: